 A visit to the Farmer’s Market is a Saturday morning ritual for some people.
 More than a place to buy tomatoes and garlic, the market serves as a community gathering hub.
-Friends get to catch up with each other.
+Friends catch up with each other.
 The kids get their faces painted.
-And a singer gets to try out their latest song on the crowd.
+And a singer tries out their latest song on the crowd.

 But now, community spaces and crowds are fraught with peril.
 A busy Saturday market, aisles crammed with people, isn’t safe.
 So local markets have had to adapt.

-To reopen, McKinney Gonzalez consulted with other farmer’s markets and sought guidance from Durango and San Juan Basin Public Health officials.
+McKinney Gonzalez consulted with other farmers’ markets and sought guidance from Durango and San Juan Basin Public Health officials to reopen.

 “We were in communication with both city staff and health department staff, probably from mid-March through our opening,” she says.
 “We are still continuing conversations with them about any changes we want to make.”

-The coronavirus has put a damper on people’s activities this year.
-And its being reflected at farmer’s markets as less foot traffic and sales.
-That puts a dent in the income of small farmers and producers.
-So some of the market’s vendors are going digital.
-They’re turning to websites and social media to sell and deliver their products.
+The coronavirus has reduced foot traffic and sales at farmer’s markets.
+That means less income for small farmers and producers.
+To help, some market vendors are going digital, turning to websites and social media to sell and deliver products.

-McKinney-Gonzalez says the Durango Farmer’s Market is encouraging its vendors to use the internet to supplement the weekly market.
+McKinney-Gonzalez says the Durango Farmer’s Market encourages its vendors to use the internet to supplement the weekly market.

 The website Southwest Producers also aims to help.
 It provides a directory of producers, community-supported agriculture farms, produce stands, and farmer’s markets.
 The idea is to connect Four Corners farmers and ranchers directly with consumers.